falcon71/kln90b/README.md

 that contains further information and reference.

 ## License

-This project is licensed under The GNU General Public License v3.0.
+This project is licensed under The GNU Lesser General Public License v3.0.